-Executive Chairman of the Board of Directors
+Chairman of the Board of Directors

-Mr. Smith has served as the Executive Chairman of our Board of Directors since January 2021.
-He has been a member of the Board since April 1997 and has served as Chairman since 2001.
+Mr. Smith has served as the non-executive Chairman of our Board of Directors since January 2023.
+He has been a member of our Board of Directors since 1997 and has served as Chairman since 2001.
 Mr. Smith joined us in January 1997 as President, a position he held until January 2014.
-From April 1997 through
+From April 1997 through December 2020, he also served as our Chief Executive Officer.
+In January 2021, Mr. Smith was named our Executive Chairman of the Board, a position he held until he retired as an executive of the Company effective January 2023.
+Prior to joining us, Mr. Smith was

-December 2020, he served as our Chief Executive Officer.
-Prior to joining us, Mr. Smith was president and chief operating officer of Humana Inc., where he served in various management positions during 23 years with that company and as a director from 1993 to 1996.
+President and Chief Operating Officer of Humana, Inc., where he served in various management positions during his 23 years with that company and also served on its board of directors.
 Mr. Smith also serves on the board of trustees of Auburn University.
-He previously served on the board of directors of Praxair from July 2001 until its merger with Linde AG in October 2018, with service initially on Praxair's audit committee and later on its compensation committee (former chair).
+He previously served on the boards of directors of Praxair, with service initially on its audit committee and later on its compensation committee (former chair), and of Citadel Broadcasting Corporation, an owner and operator of radio stations and producer and distributor of radio programming, where he also served on its audit committee.
 Mr. Smith is the past-chair of the board of the Federation of American Hospitals.
 He is also the past-chair and a former board member of both the Nashville Area Chamber of Commerce and the Nashville Health Care Council.
 Mr. Smith is the uncle of Austen D. (Drew) Mason, who serves as the Regional President - Region 1 Operations of the Company as noted below.

-Mr. Smith is one of the most tenured executives in the healthcare industry, with decades of experience in both the hospital and outpatient facilities sector and the managed care sector.
+At the time of his retirement as an executive of the Company, Mr. Smith was one of the most tenured executives in the healthcare industry, with decades of experience in both the hospital and outpatient facilities sector and the managed care sector.
+Over the years, he garnered professional recognition from his peers, investors, and the business community.
 He was named one of the 100 Most Influential People in Healthcare in Modern Healthcare's peer-voted list for 19 consecutive years.
 Institutional Investor magazine named Mr. Smith a Top CEO for the healthcare facilities sector multiple times.
 Mr. Smith was honored on several occasions as being one of the top chief executive officers in the institutional provider segment of the healthcare sector.
-In addition, his experience serving on other companies' boards of directors provides him with insight and experiences to support his leadership of the Company's Board of Directors.
+In addition, his past experience serving on other companies' boards of directors provides him with insight and experiences to support his leadership of the Company's Board.

 H. James Williams, Ph.D.
+Director Since 2015